alexandercoulter/fastfrechet/paper.md

 for finite distribution support, so fitted responses can violate known bounds even when observed responses do not.
 By contrast, the R package `frechet` largely does not have these limitations, however its solver still does not reliably obey box constraints and is relatively slow.
+The R package `fastfrechet` does not have the practical limitations of `WRI`, while it obtains more accurate solutions in a fraction the time compared to `frechet`.

-For variable selection, while the coordinate descent algorithm is available as part of the supplementary material to @tucker_variable_2023, this implementation is not readily accessible through a repository nor in package structure.
-Since the variable selection procedure involves solving a re-weighted Fréchet regression problem, which neither `WRI` nor `frechet` is amenable to, those packages are of no utility to the variable selection procedure.
+For variable selection, the coordinate descent algorithm is available as part of the supplementary material to @tucker_variable_2023.
+However, this implementation is not readily accessible through a repository nor in package structure.
+Part of the variable selection problem is solving a weighted version of the associated Fréchet regression problem, but neither `WRI` nor `frechet` is amenable to specifying these weights.
+As such, to our knowledge there is no existing package which implements the variable selection procedure of
+@tucker_variable_2023, either fully or partially.
+The R package `fastfrechet` provides ready implementation of the variable selection method through a fast, robust gradient descent algorithm, and allows the user to optionally specify the weighting structure for Fréchet regression in the variable selection framework.

 # Old writing